 WHAT IS A DEVOTIONAL?

 Today we understand the phrase “daily devotional” to mean a short piece of Christian writing, often based on scripture, for each day.
 Even Wikipedia defines a daily devotional as such!
 Check out their insightful article here.

 However, your devotional life is more than reading a brief, inspiring, encouraging Christian writing every day.
-Let me use two simple real-life examples to illustrate what a daily devotional truly is.
+Neither is it mumbling a few word of prayer every day.
+Let me use two simple real-life examples to illustrate the concept of the daily devotional life.

 1. Care of our body

 How many of us doubt the importance of proper daily nutrition for a healthy body?
 If we make careless nutritional decisions, we might be leaving the earth to be with the Lord sooner than we think.
 I hope not!
 The body must be cared for, whether you are a Christian or not.
 We do not eat our daily meals solely for pleasure.
 Daily meals provide the vital nutrients we need to stay productive.
 Even after you eat breakfast, you might decide to go to a restaurant with your colleagues to have lunch.
 This meal might be a pleasure meal, and not really vital.

 Just as your body needs a daily portion of nutrients to live and function, your spirit also needs a daily dose of the Word of God to “stay alive” and operate.
 Do you remember Jesus saying man does not live by bread alone (Matt.
 4:4)?

 With his unusual insight, Paul gives us two key words that aptly describes the care of our bodies in Ephesians below